Run your first scan

-Next, enter a Site URL.
+Next, enter a Start URL.
 This is the URL from which all scans of the site start.
 Any sub-paths of the URL are included in the scope of the scan by default.
 If you are scanning the test site this field is already populated with

 Using Burp Scanner may have unexpected effects on some applications.
 Until you are fully familiar with its functionality and settings, you should only run scans against non-production systems.
 Do not run scans against third-party websites unless you have been authorized to do so by the owner.

 For the scan configuration, you can choose from four preset modes that enable you to adjust the balance of speed and coverage.
 For this first scan, select Lightweight.
 The lightweight mode completes within 15 minutes.

 Leave all the other options as their defaults and click Next: Set up scan to display the Schedule scan page.

 Step 3: Schedule a scan